pace-neutrons/Horace/documentation/user_docs/docs/manual/Simulation.rst

 disp2sqw_plot
 =============

-Generate an Q-E intensity plot for a dispersion relation along a path in reciprocal space.
-The function is very closely related to `dispersion_plot <dispersion_plot_>`_, and most of the input arguments and options are the same for the two functions.
+Generate an **Q**-E intensity plot for a dispersion relation along a path in reciprocal space.
+The function is very closely related to `dispersion_plot
+<dispersion_plot_>`_, and most of the input arguments and options are the same
+for the two functions.

 .. code-block:: matlab